Union and Shell talk at length over U.S. refinery pact

-HOUSTON (Reuters) - Royal Dutch Shell Plc (RDSa.L) and the United Steelworkers union (USW) negotiated for hours on Tuesday over a new labor contract for U.S. refinery workers, the company said on day 10 of the biggest refinery walkout since 1980.
+HOUSTON, Feb 10 (Reuters) - Royal Dutch Shell Plc and the United Steelworkers union (USW) negotiated for hours on Tuesday over a new labor contract for U.S. refinery workers, the company said on day 10 of the biggest refinery walkout since 1980.

 They have been unable to agree since this year’s talks started on Jan.
 21 on the size of wage increases and how to monitor worker fatigue, which is tied to accidents and can be handled through overtime pay or adding workers.